 - 2.1 We are open about the framework within which decisions are made in Home Group.
-This includes publishing information on our organisational structure, our constitutional documents and our governance arrangements. - 2.2 We are also open about the standards we have set for decision-making in Home Group.
-We publish our Governance Standards, and also confirm in our Annual Report and Financial Statements the extent to which we have adopted the National Housing Federation's Code of Governance, and disclose any departures from this. - 2.3 We are committed to high standards of integrity in what we do, and make our registers of interests, gifts and hospitality available for public inspection.
-We also publish details of the remuneration we pay our Board members and senior staff, together with details of their expenses. - 2.4 So that people can see our regulator's assessment of our governance arrangements, we publish a link to their annual regulatory judgement.
+This includes publishing information on our organisational structure. our constitutional documents and our governance arrangements. - 2.2 We are also open about the standards we have set for decision-making in Home Group.
+We publish our Governance Standards and also confirm in our Annual Report and Financial Statements the extent to which we have adopted the National Housing Federation's Code of Governance and disclose any departures from this. - 2.3 We are committed to high standards of integrity in what we do.
+We make our interests, gifts and hospitality registers available for public inspection.
+We also publish details of the remuneration we pay our board members and senior staff together with details of their expenses. - 2.4 So that people can see our regulator's assessment of our governance arrangements, we publish a link to their annual regulatory judgement.

-3. Openness for the Home Board and Committees
+3. Openness for Home Group Board and Committees

-- 3.1 We are committed to making the work of the Home Board and its Committees open and accessible, and after each Annual General Meeting we publish a summary of the non-confidential items discussed at the meeting. - 3.2 We publish biographical details of Board and Committee members, and report on attendance at Board and Committee meetings in our Annual Report and Financial Statements. - 3.3 Four places on the Home Board are reserved for Home Group customers.
-The Board also holds open sessions with members of the Customer Forum and Viewpoint Teams in different geographical locations. - In addition, through our e-petition process, the Board will consider any issue raised by 200 or more customers. - 3.5 Home Group also utilises its Annual General Meeting as a focus for engagement with the wider body of customers.
+- 3.1 We are committed to making the work of the Home Group Board and its Committees open and accessible.
+Following each Annual General Meeting we publish a summary of the non-confidential items discussed at the meeting. - 3.2 We publish biographical details of board and committee members and report on attendance at board and committee meetings in our Annual Report and Financial Statements. - 3.3 Two places on the Home Group Board are reserved for Home Group customers.
+There is a customer focused item on each board agenda, we invite customers along to these. - 3.4 Home Group also utilises its Annual General Meeting as a focus for engagement with the wider body of customers.
 Customers are able to attend in person.
-They are able to raise issues with the Board and Executive Team in person, or by email or text in real time.
+They are able to raise issues with the Board and Executive Team in person or by email or text in real time.